mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Conclusion

 \section{Conclusion}

-In this work, we present mBLIP, the first modular and massively multilingual vision-language model based on a pretrained multilingual LLM.
-Using a small task mix from quality English datasets, made massively multilingual by means of MT, we re-align an English BLIP-2 model to an instruction-tuned multilingual LLM (mT0).
+In this work, we presented mBLIP, the first modular and massively multilingual vision-language model based on multilingual LLMs.
+Using a small task mix from quality English datasets, made massively multilingual by means of MT, we re-align an English BLIP-2 model to an instruction-tuned multilingual LLM.
 Our approach is highly efficient in compute and data requirements and -- using recent engineering advances such as 8-bit quantization -- can be trained in a few days on consumer-grade hardware (e.g., NVIDIA RTX 3090 cards).
 We extensively evaluate mBLIP on multilingual vision-language tasks covering image captioning, visual QA, and image understanding to confirm the efficacy of our approach.
-Results render mBLIP comparable or better than state-of-the-art multilingual vision-language models, despite the fact that we train only a fraction of their number of parameters and on far less data.
-In a qualitative analysis, we show that mBLIP can handle a wide range of languages and produce a reasonable response though there are still limitations with visual world knowledge, correct output language, or quality discrepancies between high- and low-resource languages.
+Results render mBLIP comparable or better than state-of-the-art multilingual vision-language models and strong English Vision-LLMs, despite the fact that we train only a fraction of their number of parameters and on far less data.